 How High Can Dogs Jump?

-Depending on the breed and overall health, dogs can jump as high as 6 feet into the air.
+Depending on their breed and health, dogs can jump as high as 6 feet into the air.
 Small dogs with shorter legs can only jump a short distance from the ground.

 Larger dogs with longer, more muscular legs can clear fences and other obstacles.
-Some pet dogs are even able to escape from fenced-off gardens by hopping over them.
+Some pet dogs are even able to escape from fenced-off yards by hopping over them.

 Young, healthy dogs will have a better chance of jumping high off from the ground.
-But even dog breeds that are known for being excellent jumpers will struggle if they’re old or in poor health.
-And if a dog isn’t able to clear the obstacle completely, they may be able to climb the last few inches to pull themselves up, similar to the way cats do.
+Even dog breeds known for being good jumpers will struggle if they’re old or in poor health.
+And if a dog isn’t able to clear the obstacle completely, it may be able to climb the last few inches to pull itself up, similar to the way cats do.

-Owners shouldn’t encourage their dogs to jump too high, though.
-They are less agile than cats and are more prone to injury.
-Many dogs hurt their legs by jumping on or off obstacles that are too high.
-Their limbs are less likely to absorb the impact of jumping.
+Owners shouldn’t encourage their dogs to jump too high as they are less agile than cats and are more prone to injury.
+Many dogs hurt their legs by jumping on or off obstacles that are too high because their limbs are less able to absorb the impact of jumping.